 Although a slip and fall may sound like a minor incident, these accidents can sometimes have life-altering consequences.
 An awkward landing on a hard surface can lead to ligament tears, bone fractures, concussions, and other injuries that may take months to heal.
 If you land head or back-first, you might suffer permanent and debilitating damage.

 If a property owner or manager didn’t take care of their land and you slipped or tripped and fell as a direct result, you may have grounds for a civil lawsuit.
-Let a respected attorney like Jon Ostroff at Ostroff Injury Law handle your claim and fight for the compensation you need.
+Let a respected attorney like Jon Ostroff at Ostroff Godshall Injury and Accident Lawyers handle your claim and fight for the compensation you need.
 From beginning to end of your case, your experienced Hershey slip and fall lawyer will work tirelessly to protect your rights and demand the money you deserve.

 How Does Fault Work in Slip and Fall Cases?